MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ---
-title: "Tutorial part 2: Use JavaScript to insert an image in the webpage"
+title: "Sample: Insert an image in the webpage"
 description: Dynamically inserting a NASA picture below the page body tag by using content scripts.
 author: MSEdgeTeam
 ms.author: msedgedevrel